GetSafariTours

 ~$130–$140 (Park Fee + Concession Fee)

-Landscape & Vibe: The "Endless Plains" vs. "Action-Packed Hills"
+Landscape and Vibe: The "Endless Plains" vs. "Action-Packed Hills"

 The Serengeti: A World of Infinite Horizons

-The name "Serengeti" is derived from the Maasai word "Siringet," which perfectly translates to "the place where the land runs on forever".
-This is the core of the Serengeti experience: a profound sense of scale and "enormity".
+The name "Serengeti" comes from the Maasai word "Siringet," which translates to "the place where the land runs on forever."
+This captures the essence of the Serengeti: a profound sense of scale and vastness.

-Its vast size, roughly 10 times that of the Masai Mara, supports multiple distinct ecosystems, not just one flat plain.
+Its immense size – about ten times larger than the Masai Mara – encompasses multiple distinct ecosystems, not just a single flat plain.

-• Southern Serengeti: These are the iconic, flat, short-grass plains you see in documentaries.
-This is where the Great Migration's calving season happens.
+• Southern Serengeti: These iconic, flat, short-grass plains are featured in documentaries and are the site of the Great Migration's calving season.

-• Central Serengeti (Seronera): This region is famous for its kopjes, which are stunning rocky outcrops that serve as lookout points for lions and leopards.
+• Central Serengeti (Seronera): Known for its kopjes, stunning rocky outcrops that serve as lookout points for lions and leopards.

-• Western Corridor: Dominated by the Grumeti River and its dense riverine forests.
+• Western Corridor: Characterized by the Grumeti River and its dense riverine forests.

-• Northern Serengeti (Kogatende/Lamai): The landscape becomes hillier and more wooded as it approaches the Kenyan border, closely resembling the Masai Mara.
+• Northern Serengeti (Kogatende/Lamai): The landscape becomes hillier and more wooded near the Kenyan border, closely resembling the Masai Mara.

-This variety of habitats is precisely why the Serengeti can support such immense biodiversity and host the migration for its entire 9- to 10-month cycle within Tanzania.
+This diversity of habitats allows the Serengeti to support immense biodiversity and host the migration for its entire 9- to 10-month cycle within Tanzania.

 The Masai Mara: Concentrated Diversity

 The Mara's smaller, more compact size is its greatest strength.
-This geography creates a causal chain that defines the first-timer's experience:
+This geography creates a chain of effects that shapes a first-timer's experience:

-3. Which attracts more safari vehicles, creating more "eyes" on the park...
+3. Which attracts more safari vehicles, increasing the number of "eyes" on the park...

-For a first-timer on a 4-day trip, this concentration is a massive advantage.
-As one traveler noted, it felt like "accidentally stumbling across a lion, a leopard or a cheetah every 10 minutes!".
-You get all the action in a concentrated, stunningly beautiful package, framed by the dramatic Oloololo Escarpment.
+For a first-time visitor on a four-day trip, this concentration is a major advantage.
+As one traveler noted, it felt like "accidentally stumbling across a lion, a leopard, or a cheetah every 10 minutes!"
+You get all the action in a concentrated, stunningly beautiful setting, framed by the dramatic Oloololo Escarpment.

 The Main Event: Following the Great Migration

-This is the engine of the entire ecosystem: a continuous, clockwise-moving search for fresh grass and water by over 2 million wildebeest, zebra, and gazelle.
+This is the engine of the entire ecosystem: a continuous, clockwise search for fresh grass and water by over two million wildebeest, zebra, and gazelle.

-The most common misconception is that the migration is a single event (the river crossing) that happens in one place.
-This is incorrect.
-It is a year-round cycle, and the "best" park to be in entirely depends on the month you travel.
+A common misconception is that the migration is a single event – the river crossing – that happens in one place.
+In reality, it is a year-round cycle, and the "best" park to visit depends entirely on the month you travel.

-The herds spend the vast majority of their time—roughly 9 to 10 months of the year—in the Serengeti.
-They are typically only in Kenya's Masai Mara for 2 to 3 months.
+The herds spend the vast majority of the year – about 9 to 10 months – in the Serengeti, and are typically in Kenya's Masai Mara for only 2 to 3 months.
 This means the Serengeti offers a much larger window and a greater variety of migration-related spectacles.

 The Migration Calendar: Where to Be and When

 This calendar is your most important planning tool.
-Matching your travel dates to the herd's location is the key to a successful migration safari.
+Matching your travel dates to the herds' location is key to a successful migration safari.

 Month